Hunters Hill - Woolwich

 Hunters Hill - Woolwich hosts an older demographic, ranking in the top quartile nationwide

-The median age in Hunters Hill - Woolwich is 46 years, which is notably higher than Greater Sydney's average of 37 years and also exceeds the Australian median of 38 years.
-The percentage of people aged 15-24 in Hunters Hill - Woolwich has increased from 13.3% in the 2021 Census to 16.5%.
-Conversely, the percentage of those aged 0-4 has decreased from 4.3% to 3.4%.
-Population forecasts for 2041 indicate significant demographic changes.
-The number of people aged 85 and above is projected to grow by 395 (73%), reaching 934, while those aged 65 and above are expected to comprise 85% of this growth.
-However, the cohorts aged 25-34 and 0-4 are anticipated to experience population declines.
+The median age in Hunters Hill - Woolwich is 46 years, which is notably higher than Greater Sydney's average of 37 years, and also exceeds the Australian median of 38 years.
+Compared to the Greater Sydney average, the 15-24 year age group is over-represented at 16.5% locally, while the 25-34 year age group is under-represented at 6.6%.
+According to the 2021 Census, the percentage of the population in the 15-24 age group has increased from 13.3% to 16.5%, while the percentage for the 0-4 age group has declined from 4.3% to 3.4%.
+Population forecasts for the year 2041 indicate significant demographic changes in Hunters Hill - Woolwich, with the 85+ age cohort projected to grow by 395 people (73%), from 538 to 934.
+The aging population trend is evident, with those aged 65 and above comprising 85% of the projected growth.
+Conversely, the 25-34 and 0-4 age groups are expected to experience population declines.

 Frequently Asked Questions - Age